I've decided to have another go at Suzy Jimmy Falls on

 next creek.
 This is Rose

-Hollow, smaller than Jack Jones I’m able to ‘rock hop’.
-Off to my left are three or more piles of rocks near
+Hollow, smaller than Jack Jones I’m able to ‘rock hop’ across.
+Off to my left are three piles of rock near

-where the trail begins to head up the hill and cross a couple more, faint trail
+where the trail begins to head up the hill crossing a couple more faint trail

 intersections.